-- 4. Conduct negotiations with offertory deemed to be in the competitive range, if appropriate.
-A pre-award survey/fiscal integrity evaluation is conducted (Jerry-before or after Board decision?) - 5.
-Award the contract to the responsible offertory(s) whose proposal will be most advantageous to Workforce. - 6.
+- 4. Conduct negotiations with offertory deemed to be in the competitive range, if appropriate. - 5.
+A pre-award survey/fiscal integrity evaluation is conducted - 6.
+Award the contract to the responsible offertory(s) whose proposal will be most advantageous to Workforce. - 7.
 Notify unsuccessful offertory of the award.